pippim/pippim.github.io/tcm.md

 TCM is new technology that repurposes "Cookies".
 Cookies were historically used to track your activity on the the internet.
-With TCM they are now tools you can use to save, share and quickly import configurations from other browsers and other devices.
+With TCM, cookies are used to save, share and quickly import configurations from other browsers, users and devices.

 Development began on February 25, 2022 and should take about six months to complete.

-> **NOTE:** The Cookie Machine is disabled on small screens (EG Smart Phones).

 ---